 I would advise that you follow a golf flexibility routine from a video such as the one above as often as you can.
 But of course, it will not always be possible to fit this in.
 And I know some people find following a routine a bit boring and restrictive and prefer to build a personal program.

 Here are five quick and straightforward activities which you can do anytime and more or less anywhere.
 After each, I have made a recommendation of how many times you should repeat each one.

-Do these repeats if you can, but even if you can only do one or two, you will still get some benefit.
+Do these repeats if you can, but you will still get some benefit even if you can only do one or two.
 If you have five minutes before your next meeting, use the opportunity to get in a bit of flexibility practice.
 You can improve your flexibility in these little bits of dead time.

-I have chosen these exercises to be gentle enough that you will not need to do a full warm-up before you start.
+I have chosen these exercises to be gentle enough not to need to do a full warm-up before starting.
 Just roll your shoulders in a rotation and shake your legs and arms.
 Breathe deeply, right down into your diaphragm to relax, and you are good to go.
-But if you do have time try this essential warm-up and rotation exercises, they are useful in themselves for building up your flexibility.
+But if you do have time, try these essential warm-up and rotation exercises.
+They are useful in themselves for building up your flexibility.

 WARM-UP before you start

 Do 3 minutes walking on the spot, lifting your knees high.
 Then do some rotations.
 Follow these simple rotation exercises:

 - Sit on an upright chair without arms (a dining chair is ideal)

 - Let your chin drop to your chest